 Mentors: Pradeep Singh, MD & Colin PhD

 The purpose of Dr. Lippman’s project is to identify cellular functions of Pseudomonas aeruginosa that could be targeted to inhibit the establishment and maintenance of wound infections.
 A recently developed genome-wide genetic approach (Tn-seq) will be employed to identify P. aeruginosa genes that are required for wound infections and those genes that are required for persistence of the infection even under antimicrobial treatments.
 To this end, a genome-scale mutant library has been generated encompassing approximately forty individual mutations per gene in P. aeruginosa.
 Preliminary studies have uncovered an uncharacterized hypothetical membrane protein, PA5528, to be significantly attenuated in its ability to establish an infection in a mouse wound model.
 Intriguingly, bacterial cells with an inactivated PA5528 gene product also display highly increased sensitivity to the aminoglycoside antibiotic, tobramycin.
 Combination of powerful global mutant analysis and mouse wound model is expected to yield discovery of novel drug targets for treatment of wound infections.
-Dr. Lippman has been awarded a NIH F32 grant for continued research.
+Dr. Lippman was awarded a NIH F32 grant for continued research.
+She is currently studying in the School of Global Health at the University of washington.

 Gordon Conference on Drug Resistance, Easton, MA (2012).
 Discovering bacterial drug targets that avoid antibiotic resistance.
 Lippman SI, Singh P, Olerud J, Manoil C.